 Giant Jell-O Eggs are just so much fun.
 All you need are the molds and some creativity.

 Pick a tree in your yard and hang plastic eggs with some string.
 It’s a beautiful and easy way to decorate for the holiday.

 My kids love Peeps and Easter is the only time I let them have one package.
-I saw this super cute Peep Birdhouse craft and knew we had to try it.
+Just use Graham crackers and frosting to build a simple house and then place a marshmallow peep inside!

 If you grew up in America you are most likely familiar with the basics – but it’s good to review.

 I was also thinking that maybe some of you haven’t celebrated Easter before and you’re looking to see what everyone else does… 😉